suddutt1/fabricapputil/README.md

-# Various query method of Hyperledger Fabric
+# Various query methods of Hyperledger Fabric  for channel analytics purpose

 This document describes the various query method available to know the following information about a block chain network.